twonoise/BitmapFontUpscale/README.md

 Per-glyph work can be acceptable for simple, or at least stable, processing chain for all fonts; but as we see at simple example above, it is rarely possible, we will use many different tools.
 Also, batch processing of small images is (often very much) inefficient.
 Btw, i've started from that, and spent many time trying to have success with it.

 Whole bitmap process is at a glance and very efficient.
 But there is no tools that allow mentioned prosess chain, because it requires to restore metadata for each glyph, which of course can't be stored in a bitmap.
-So we will try: 1) render one whole bitmap with all glyphs - there is standard tool(s) for that; 2) process bitmap by hand - steps can't be automated, they are differs per font style, font size, and scaling size, we'd should support all these combinations; 3) reconstruct the font, with the trick: we will use `bdfresize`, but modify it, so it will read our whole resulting bitmap instead of its per-glyph process, thus save all font metadata.
+So we will try:
+1) Render one whole bitmap with all glyphs—there is standard tool(s) for that;
+2) Process bitmap by hand—steps can't be automated, they are differs per font style, font size, and scaling size, we'd should support all these combinations;
+3) Reconstruct the font, with the trick: we will use `bdf2x`, but modify it, so it will read our whole resulting bitmap instead of its per-glyph process, thus save all font metadata.

 > [!Note]
 > This workflow tested only for *monospaced* fonts.